entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 >- Set to identify non-Sinolepididae antiarchs without median ventral plate, like *Asperaspis* (Moloshnikov, 2012) and *Tubalepis* (Moloshnikov, 2011; Panteleyev & Moloshnikov, 2003).

+88. Dorsal central plate 1 and ventral central plate 1 have large semicircular articular areas, similar in size and closely integrated to ornamented part of bone: absent (0); present (1).

+> Retchie et al. (1992, Character 6)

+> - Retchie et al. (1992) regarded it is a synapomorphy of Bothriolepidoids and Asterolepidoids.

+89. Mesial lamina on dorsal central plate 1: absent (0); present (1).

+> Retchie et al. (1992, Character 7)

+> - Few researchers have noticed that character, Retchie regarded it is a synapomorphy of Bothriolepidoids and Asterolepidoids.

+90. Mesial marginal plate 1 restricted to mesial wall of pectoral fin: absent (0); present (1).

+> Retchie et al. (1992, Character 8)

+> - Mesial marginal plate 1 enclosed by dorsal/ventral central plate 1 and mesial marginal plate 2 on visceral view.

+91. Nerves and vessels to pectoral fin passing through a single axillary foramen: absent (0); present (1).

+> Retchie et al. (1992), Character 11.

+> - Retchie et al. (1992) regarded it is a synapomorphy of sinolepids and euantiarchs.

+92. Overlying area of posterolateral margin of anterior median dorsal plate: absent (0); present (1).

+> **Newly added character.**

+## Characters not used in *Tubalepis* matrix

+93. The width of the PMD anterior margin and the width of the narrowing region before the lateral process: Less than (0); be equal or greater than (1)

+> **Newly added character.**

-88.The area where infraorbital canal divides the paranuchal plate: forming wide lateral divisions (0); forming narrow lateral divisions, the ifc passes through the posterior lateral corner of the paranuchal plate(1).
+94.The area where infraorbital canal divides the paranuchal plate: forming wide lateral divisions (0); forming narrow lateral divisions, the ifc passes through the posterior lateral corner of the paranuchal plate(1).

 > Retchie et al. (1992, Character 1)